Ground-Level Social Skill: Don't Have Poor Hygiene Or Do Gross Things

 A reasonable response to learning you've been making a hygiene mistake or two

 If you find out you've been doing something considered unhygienic, the best response is to simply stop doing it going forward.
 It's okay if you feel sheepish, but don't beat yourself up too much for not knowing better.
 Again, you didn't ignore the rule because you're a horrible person.
 You just didn't know any better.
-Maybe no one told you it wasn't polite, or someone explained it when you were a kid, but you were too young to absorb the message.
+Maybe no one taught you it wasn't polite, or someone explained it when you were a kid, but you were too young to absorb the message.
 Most children have to be nagged plenty of times before they even do basic tasks like brush their teeth every day.
 At least now you know what to do, and better late than never.

 Less-useful responses to being told your hygiene could be better